 Download the latest meetings card here: 2017-18 Meetings Card

-The 2018 Forum, What key project or occurrence to a historic place really made a difference? will take place next May.
-We would like you to propose seminal conservation repair works on historic buildings, conservation disasters or key events that have befallen historic buildings and have led to a change in conservation practice.
-Send us your proposals through our Contact Page.
+The 2018 Forum, What key project or occurrence to a historic place really made a difference? takes place on May 15th.
+What were the seminal conservation repair works on historic buildings, conservation disasters or key events that have befallen historic buildings and have led to a change in conservation practice.
+We have drawn up an initial list here .
+Please nominate an event, and tell us if you would be prepared to talk supporting your choice for about 10 minutes on the night, and send us a relevant image as a backdrop.
+Send us your votes and suggestions for the meeting to information[a]aschb.org.uk or through the Contact Page by Friday 11th May.

 Tuesday 26 September 2017